 Passionate about doing what we can to reduce our impact on the environment, we are constantly looking at new sustainable initiatives to implement on The Rooftop Farm.

-One such initiative is the recycling of used coffee grounds, collected from local cafes and restaurants, to grow mushrooms.
+One initiative is the recycling of used coffee grounds, collected from local cafes and restaurants, to grow mushrooms.

 With approximately 80 million cups of coffee drunk each day and less than 1% of the bean ending up in the cup (the rest going to landfill) coffee waste is a huge problem for the UK.